0ASLAN-dev0/SimBio-tic/README.md

 ## Simulation Settings

-You can adjust the following parameters in the source code to change how the simulation behaves:
+You can adjust the following parameters in the [settings.py](settings.py) code to change how the simulation behaves:

 | Setting                  | Default       | Description                                       |
 |--------------------------|---------------|---------------------------------------------------|